luuna-tech/test/frontend/README.md

 # Frontend Technical Test

 Hello!
-Thanks for your interest in applying to ZeBrands.
+Thanks for your interest in applying to Zebrands.
 As a part of the recruiting process, we ask you to complete this task as a way for you to showcase your abilities and knowledge.

-# Description:
+# Description

 Develop an application that uses the Github API for searching users and repositories and showing the results in a nice way.
 The application must have at least 2 routes: _user search_ and _repositories search_ with the corresponding navigation.